dapopov-st/arXiv-llms-assistant/README.md

 - There are LLM multiple models involved in evaluation pipeline, and to fit it all on two 3090 GPUs, the code was refactored into scripts (so that each subprocess would release the GPU memory once done)
 - In addition, to conserve memory and increase speed, 6bpw exl2 quantizations were used for Mistral and Mixtral due to their excellent [perplexity scores](https://huggingface.co/turboderp/Mixtral-8x7B-instruct-exl2).
 - Finally, in the spirit of keeping all parts of the projects open source, Prometheus Eval was used (8bpw exl2) as an alternative to GPT-4 evaluation
 - A rougth draft of evaluation results graph is below.
-Retrieving from PDFs with chunk size of 1000 and 200 overlap yielded the best results, beating the best setting for retrieving from HTML markups converted to plain text (chunk size of 2000 with 200 overlap), although the gap is
+Retrieving from PDFs with chunk size of 1000 and 200 overlap yielded the best results, beating the best setting for retrieving from HTML markups converted to plain text (chunk size of 2000 with 200 overlap).
+More in-depth result comparison and improved graph forthcoming
-- Result comparison forthcoming
  ![Evaluation Scores](./assets/eval_scores.png)
 ### Other findings and observations
 - It's best to preprocess the data by only loading the articles up to the References section as References were first to be retrieved otherwise, which is not useful
 - Forthcoming

-### Installation and usage instructions
+### Installation and requirements
-- Forthcoming: Selenium, Mixtral exl2
+- Forthcoming: Selenium, Mixtral exl2; hardware requirements (44 GB max, can use fewer bits for exl2 quantization)

 ### Potential future directions
 - Currently, papers are selected from LLM subset of AK's recommendations for the past week using 80/20 rule.
 This makes the selection simple and robust, but an approach such as nearest neighbors or continuous learning, for example, could be more rigorous